 Have a distinct, defined rent policy

 To avoid getting into endless squabbles over payment with your tenant, establish clear rent guidelines by which the renter must pledge to abide.
-But make sure your rules do not violate the Raleigh, North Carolina laws.
+But make sure your rules do not violate you state laws.
 Some of the issues you must address include the exact rent amount, the due date, the grace period if any, where to pay, the acceptable payment methods, as well as consequences of late payments, non-payments and returned checks.
 Since you wish to make these rules binding, it is prudent for you to incorporate them into the lease agreement which includes other important aspects such as scheduled maintenance checks.
 Moreover, get time to go over those terms with your tenants to ensure that they understand and agree with your expectations on rent.

 Provide convenient rent paying solutions

 Another way to help you collect on time is by making it easy for your clients to pay.
 Whichever payment solution you adopt, make sure it is practical, secure and appropriate to you and your residents.
 Luckily, there are plenty of such options from which you can pick.
 For starters, you could adopt electronic or automated payment methods such as PayPal, Direct deposits, as well as automatic cash transfers.
 Besides making it easy for the tenants to pay, these solutions eliminate the possibility of the customer conveniently forgetting to pay the rent when it is due, as the amount will automatically deduct from his or her bank account.

 Refrain from taking cash or partial payments from your renters, as they are hard to keep track of, and involves a lot of record keeping.
 Instead, insist that all payments must be through non-cash means and in full.
 Nevertheless, if for one reason or another a tenant cannot pay the full amount, yet he or she used to pay promptly before, it will be reasonable if you accepted the partial payment and asked him or her to put in place a practical plan of action for offsetting the difference.